PetriKarjalainen/tesla-homewlan-ifttt/README.md

 to set up git in plaform io first using Atom initialize the directory by rightclick on top of your main directory, select git/initiatlize.

 Then navitage using command promp to that directory and do the following commands in that directory.
-After these commands restart atom and youre good to go.

-git pull origin master
+git remote add origin
 From https://github.com/PetriKarjalainen/tesla-homewlan-ifttt

 git pull origin master

+After these commands restart atom and youre good to go.